left arrowBack

 Features

 The site houses the Army Museum, an independent non-profit museum dedicated to showcasing an impressive collection of weapons, medals, and uniforms that reflect Nova Scotia's military history.
 Learn about the 78th Highlanders Regiment of Foot and the significant role of British Forces in Halifax!
 The Citadel's deep historical resonance is further amplified by the firing of the noon gun, making it a truly immersive experience.
 So what's holding you back?
-Book your guided experience now!
+Book your Best of Halifax Walking Tour now!

 History